ap0llo/compare-and-copy/docs/Action_UpdateTransferState.md

 	- Allowed values:
 		- true
 		- false
-- inputFilter (optional): The name of the filter to apply to the current sync state
 - child elements
 	- transferLocation: Specifies a transfer-location to be scanned (referenced by name)
 	- interimLocation: Specifies a "interim location" (a path that is not a transfer-location but might contain